Jefferson County, Florida

 Jefferson County is a county located in the Big Bend region in the northern part of the U.S. state of Florida.
 As of the 2020 census, the population was 14,510.
 Its county seat is Monticello.
 Jefferson County is part of the Tallahassee, FL Metropolitan Statistical Area but is the 3rd most rural county in Florida.
 There are no traffic signals within the entire county.

 History

+In the mid to late 18th century, a group of Native Americans from Chiaha chiefdom settled in what is now Jefferson County.
+This group would eventually become an element of the Mikasuki speaking Seminole.

 Jefferson County was created in 1827.
 It was named for Thomas Jefferson, third president of the United States, who had died the year before the county's establishment.